 Clifftops, Surf Beaches, and Characterful Harbours

-A dramatic section of the South West Coast Path through North Devon’s Atlantic coast.
+A dramatic Atlantic stretch of the South West Coast Path through North Devon.

-The North Devon section of the South West Coast Path runs from Combe Martin to the Cornwall border at Hartland, around 90 miles of rugged cliffs, sweeping bays, and historic villages.
-This part of the trail is perfect for walking holidays and outdoor adventures that blend dramatic natural scenery with vibrant seaside culture.
+The North Devon section of the South West Coast Path runs from Combe Martin to the Cornwall border at Hartland, covering around 90 miles of rugged clifftops, sweeping bays, and deeply indented coastline.
+This is one of the most physically demanding and visually striking sections of the trail, ideal for walking holidays that combine dramatic coastal scenery with a strong sense of place.

 Trail Overview